 - December – 40-45 °F.

-So the Virgin River stays cool to cold, year-round.
+So the Virgin River stays cool to cold year-round.
 The most important is to get the right gear for cold, wet conditions.
 So a wetsuit or drysuit is essential.
 Below you will find our recommendation.
-Be prepare for cold even during summer, because there is a lot of shade in the canyon.
+Be prepared for the cold, even during summer because there is a lot of shade in the canyon.

-Bottom – Up Zion Norrows Day Hike – Datailed Info
+Bottom-Up Zion Narrows Day Hike – Detailed Info

-Level Difficulty: moderate to strenuous, depends on water level and hike lengths round-way
+Level Difficulty: moderate to strenuous, depending on water level and hike lengths round-way

-Hiking Distance: maximum 10 miles round trip to Big Springs, 1-6 hours (depend on hike lenghts)
+Hiking Distance: Maximum 10 miles round trip to Big Springs, 1-6 hours (depending on hike lengths)

 Trailhead Location: Temple of Sinawava, the last stop on the free Zion Canyon shuttle

 The starting point is the Temple of Sinawava.
-Firs of all, you’ll need to ride the shuttle bus into Zion Canyon, to Temple of Sinawava (stop number 9), and that takes about 45 minutes.
-Then you have to take The Riverside Walk, which is easy path, about 1 mile long which leads you to The Narrows hike.
+First of all, you’ll need to ride the shuttle bus into Zion Canyon, to Temple of Sinawava (stop number 9), and that takes about 45 minutes.
+Then you have to take The Riverside Walk.
+It is an easy path, about 1 mile long leading you to The Narrows hike.

-Bottom-Up hikers are only permitted to hike as far north as Big Springs which is 10 miles round trip.
-But if you have limited time, in our opinion, hiking around 1-2 hours, one way, let you see this beauty and majesty of the slot canyon.
+Bottom-Up hikers can only hike as far north as Big Springs, which is 10 10-mile round trip.
+But if you have limited time, in our opinion, hiking around 1-2 hours one way lets you see the beauty and majesty of the slot canyon.
 There is no marked trail.
 So pay careful attention to landmarks.

 Level Difficulty: strenuous

-Trailhead Location: The starting point is Chamberlain’s Ranch, 1.5-hour drive from Zion Canyon.
-You’ll need to shuttle to the trailhead, located along the North Fork Road, on private property on the east edge of Zion Park ((37.385, -112.839)
+Trailhead Location: The starting point is Chamberlain’s Ranch, a 1.5-hour drive from Zion Canyon.
+You’ll need to shuttle to the trailhead, located along the North Fork Road, on private property on the east edge of Zion Park (37.385, -112.839)

-First of all, you should know that the access to this Top-Down Narrows Hike depends upon water levels, and it’s challenging to predict it.
-If you want to do this backpacking experience, book the permit advance because it’s limit – 12 overnight permits to 12 persons per day.
+First of all, you should know that access to this Top-Down Narrows Hike depends upon water levels, and it’s challenging to predict it.
+If you want to do this backpacking experience, book the permit in advance because it’s limited – 12 overnight permits to 12 persons per day.

-Water Sources on this hike is Big Spring.
-Which flows out of the canyon wall about ten feet off the ground.
-It is located just downstream from campsite 12 and is the turn around point for hikers coming from the bottom up.
+The water source on this hike is Big Spring, which flows out of the canyon wall about ten feet off the ground.
+It is located just downstream from campsite 12 and is the turnaround point for hikers coming from the bottom up.

-An excellent spot for a more extended break during the hike is Deep Creek, which is 5 miles into your hike, The Upper Narrows.
+Deep Creek is an excellent spot for a more extended break during the hike, which is 5 miles into your hike, The Upper Narrows.

 The most important is to pack appropriately.
 Remember, that night might be chilly.
 So, check our gear recommendations for this hike.
 During the second day of the hike, you will admire the lower section of The Narrows.
 This part is more popular because hikers from the bottom-up visit it.